-For proper air circulation, closet installations require a return air grill installed in the door or side wall that exchanges with the living area of the home as shown in Figure 6.
+For proper air circulation, closet installations require a return air grill installed in the door or side wall that exchanges with the living area of the home.
 A partially louvered door may also be used across the opening.
-Return air openings should not be located to draw air directly from a bathroom.
 Grilles placed in a side wall require a 6" clearance from the wall to the furnace so that the air may enter the front grille of the furnace.
-In addition, all return air systems, including the floor and ceiling systems, must meet the following conditions:
+All return air systems, including the floor and ceiling systems, must meet the following conditions:

-The return air opening, regardless of its location in the closet, must not be smaller than size specified on unit data label.
-If located in the floor, the opening must be provided with a means of preventing its inadvertent closure by flat object(s) placed over the opening.
+- The return air opening, regardless of its location in the closet, must not be smaller than size specified on unit data label.
+If located in the floor, the opening must be provided with a means of preventing its inadvertent closure by flat object(s) placed over the opening. - The cross-sectional area of the return duct system (in floor or ceiling) leading into the closet must not be less than 235 in2 (1,516 cm2).